Wallet lifecycle

 Steps

-1. MPC WebSocket Operation (Signing Shares) - After this completes the custodian signing share will have been successfully updated in Portal's database and the client signing share is available on the client device.
+1. Create Signing Shares - After this completes the custodian signing share will have been successfully updated in Portal's database and the client signing share is available on the client's device.

-2. Client Signing Share Stored to Keychain (Signing Shares) - After the WebSocket successfully closes the client signing share is written to the device keychain and the SDK notifies the server that it succeeded.
+2. Store Client Signing Share to Keychain - After the WebSocket successfully closes the client signing share is written to the client's device's keychain.
+The SDK notifies the server that it succeeded.
 This updates the signing shares status to STORED_CLIENT.

 If recovery fails you are expected to handle the error (see the Error Reference) and re-run recovery after handling it.
-Signing functionality may not work until a successful recover on a new device.
+Signing functionality will not work until a successful recover on a device that does not have a signing share in its keychain.

 Last updated